Key Takeaways

-February Reporting Season 2025 has kicked off.
-The February reporting season offers a crucial window into corporate Australia's health, with company-specific performance taking precedence over macro considerations.
-While earnings and share prices have shown remarkable resilience since the August reporting period, the focus shifts to companies' ability to maintain margins and drive growth amid subdued trading conditions, particularly as earnings growth moderates in FY25.
+February Reporting Season 2025 has commenced, offering crucial insight into corporate Australia’s health.
+Company-specific performance now takes precedence over broader macroeconomic trends.
+While earnings and share prices have shown resilience since August, the focus shifts to companies’ ability to maintain margins and sustain growth amid subdued trading conditions.

-In The Month Ahead this month, we highlight three companies from our key results to watch: Pinnacle Investment Management (PNI), Superloop (SLC) and Lovisa (LOV).
+In this month’s report, we highlight three key companies whose results are of interest: Pinnacle Investment Management (PNI), Superloop (SLC), and Lovisa (LOV).

 Pinnacle Investment Management (PNI)

-We expect a strong result from PNI, driven by a combination of higher FUM through the period and strong performance fee contribution.
-We expect PNI can outperform consensus expectations based on higher performance fees.
-Key numbers include underlying 1H25 NPAT (forecast +105% on pcp to A$61.9m); and affiliate profit share (forecast +82% on pcp to A$68.1m).
+We expect strong results from PNI, primarily driven by higher FUM and performance fee contributions.
+Underlying 1H25 NPAT is forecasted to increase +105% on pcp to A$61.9m, with affiliate profit share forecast +82% on pcp to A$68.1m.

 Read the full report